DataONEorg/d1_python/d1_client_onedrive/doc/source/architecture.rst

   directories designating different types of interactions which can be performed with the DataONE infrastructure.
 It also parses the root elements of paths and transfers control to the appropriate path resolver.

+- All the resolvers handle paths as lists of path segments.
+The root resolver performs the conversion of the path string to a list of path segments by splitting the path on the path separator and unescaping the segments.
+This allows the path segments to contain DataONE identifiers that include the path separator and simplifies path handling in the resolvers.

 - The ``Faceted Search Selector`` exists so that faceted search can be turned off once a specific object has been selected.
 In other words, the path::